NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-1-introduction.md

 A markdown document can be converted to other formats, such as HTML or PDF, for viewing in a browser or a PDF reader; the page you are reading right now is written in markdown.
-Markdown is somewhat ill-defined, and as a consequence of that there exists many implementations and extensions, although they share most of the syntax. *R Markdown* is one such implementation/extension.
+Markdown is somewhat ill-defined, and as a consequence of that there exist many implementations and extensions, although they share most of the syntax. *R Markdown* is one such implementation/extension.

 R Markdown documents can be used both to save and execute code (with a focus on